TIBCOSoftware/js-docker/README.md

 # Introduction

-This distribution includes `Dockerfile`s and supporting files for building, configuring, and running TIBCO JasperReports&reg; Server in containers.
+This distribution includes `Dockerfile`s and supporting files for building, configuring, and running TIBCO JasperReports&reg; Server commercial editions in containers.
 This sample can be used as is or modified to meet the needs of your environment.
 The distribution can be downloaded from [https://github.com/TIBCOSoftware/js-docker](#https://github.com/TIBCOSoftware/js-docker).

 This configuration has been certified using